LouisAlexanderSkowronek/Spaceships/README.md

 ## Copyright limitations

 Due to copyright reasons, the public version of the game has currently neither a window icon nor music or any sound effects.
 Instead, there are placeholder files (empty files with the same name) in the assets directory and the header file include/Spaceships/copyright_limitations.hpp.
 To play the full version of the game, place two slashes (//) right before the `#define COPYRIGHT_LIMITATIONS` statement after replacing the placeholder files with an actual icon and music, and after rebuilding the game (see above in "How to try it out" under "Build the game") you can enjoy the full game.

+## Contact

+You can email me if you have any questions, bugs or improvement ideas.
+Email: louis.alexander.skowronek@gmail.com